erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 Cloud9 provides an "auto-hibernation" setting to save cost.
 This appears to stop the associated EC2 instance.
 Opening the IDE after manually stopping the instance restarts it.

 Cloud9 configures EC2 and EBS, but I remember seeing a doc mention security is still our responsibility.
 The [Node docs](http://docs.aws.amazon.com/cloud9/latest/user-guide/sample-nodejs.html) describe an easy way to stay up to date: `sudo yum -y update`.

+Cloud9 provides a terminal, but I was also able to successfully access via Secure Shell (with "open as window" enabled, so I can use ctrl+w) as follows:

+1. Use the Cloud9 terminal to generate an SSH key pair manually (I named mine "chromebook" and omitted the passphrase): `ssh-keygen -t rsa -b 2048 -v`
+2. Enable read permissions on the private key: `chmod 400 chromebook`
+3. Authorize the public key: `echo "\`cat chromebook.pub\`" >> \~/.ssh/authorized_keys`
+4. Download both keys (chromebook and chromebook.pub) by control-clicking on the files in Cloud9's file tree and selecting "download"
+5. Grab public DNS hostname from the EC2 console, eg ec2-51-88-231-95.us-west-2.compute.amazonaws.com
+6. In Secure Shell, specify the Cloud9 user ("ec2-user") and hostname copied above, and import the public **and** private keys.
+(The identity field should change from "default" to "chromebook".)

 Setting up Cloud9 was straightforward.
 Kudos to that team for a great product, and AWS for integrating it well.